About

-Connor prioritizes teaching as well as scholarship.
-He has taught a wide range of courses in US and Atlantic history and culture and has a proven record of transformative teaching.
-He received his PhD in History from the University of Virginia in 2022.
+Connor is also a committed teacher.
+He has taught a wide range of courses in US and Atlantic history and culture and has a strong track record of transformative teaching.
+He earned his PhD in History from the University of Virginia in 2022.
 He also holds an M.A. in History with a graduate certificate in American Studies from the University of Virginia and a B.A. in History from Yale University.

-Outside the classroom, Connor enjoys hiking with his wife, Maria, and dog, Franklin.
+Outside the classroom, Connor enjoys hiking with his wife, Maria, their little one, and their dog, Franklin.
 He also loves singing, going to the theatre, playing soccer and tennis, and cheering on Manchester United.
-In the summertime, he is often found kayaking on the Greenbrier River back in his home state of West Virginia – or wishing he was there!
+In the summertime, he can often be found kayaking on the Greenbrier River back in his home state of West Virginia – or wishing he was there!

 Connor S. Kenaston